zXMiguelXz/guacamole/README.md

 ## Guacamole update

-** To update Guacamole, edit upgrade-guacamole.sh to reflect the latest versions of Guacamole & MySQL connector / J before running.** This script will also automatically update the TOTP, DUO, LDAP, Quick Connect and History Recorded Storage extensions if they are present.
+** To update Guacamole (https://github.com/itiligent/Guacamole-Installer/blob/main/upgrade-guacamole.sh), edit upgrade-guacamole.sh to reflect the latest versions of Guacamole & MySQL connector / J before running.** This script will also automatically update the TOTP, DUO, LDAP, Quick Connect and History Recorded Storage extensions if they are present.